jayJs/node-jay/README.md

-This is old readme, waiting to be updated:
+This is an old readme, waiting to be updated:

 Blank Express + jQuery + Animate.css + Director + Bootstrap + Moment + Gulp (livereload) + Bower + Heroku
 ===================

-This is a boilerplate for beginning a new Single Page Application with the components listed in the header.
+This is a boilerplate for starting a new Single Page Application with the components listed in the header.

 INSTALLATION AND STARTING UP